Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/index.md

-## Welcome to Hackaton 1.0
+## Welcome to Hackathon 1.0

 By Computer Centre and Computer Science and Engineering Department

 Fork [this](https://github.com/Computer-Science-and-Engineering-GNDEC/Hackathon-1.0) repository to register yourself.

 The Hackaton will start at March 5, 2021 at 12 noon.
-It will be a 48 hours Hackaton, which will end at March 7, 2021 at 12 noon.
+It will be a 48 hours Hackathon, which will end at March 7, 2021 at 12 noon.
 The last date to register is March 5, 2021 upto 10AM.

 ## *Team registration is closed now.*